 - permanent landholders.

-Property tax rates for buildings and land are established on yearly basis fixed by municipalities within limits set in the Law on Local Taxes and Fees.
+Property tax rates for buildings and land are established on a yearly basis fixed by municipalities within limits set in the Law on Local Taxes and Fees.
 In 2022, land used for business purposes is subject to a rate limit of PLN 1.03 per square metre.
 Buildings used for business purposes are subject to a rate limit of PLN 25.74 per square metre.
 Property tax rate for structures is fixed at 2% of the initial value

 Inheritance, estate, and gift taxes